dljardim/dljardim.github.io/readme.md

 ## FullStack .NET Core / React Web Developer

 Dedicated developer with enterprise experience in creating software solutions that consistently exceed customer expectations.
 High level of proficiency in using .Net Core/WebAPI for server-side web development, and javascript for UI-focused front-end development.
-I am passionate about leveraging modern tools to improve performance, and researching new techniques and processes that can enhance the customer experience and establish a more stable code base for future enhancement projects.
+Passionate about leveraging modern tools to improve performance, and researching new techniques and processes that can enhance the customer experience and establish a more stable code base for future enhancement projects.

-Comfortable working both as part of a team and independently, and I have past experience working onsite and remotely.
+Comfortable working both as part of a team and independently.
+Past experience working onsite and remotely.
 ### SKILLS

 #### Front-end